slint-ui/slint/docs/layouting.md

 All visual elements are shown in a window.
 Their position is stored in the `x` and `y` properties as coordinates relative to their parent element.
-The absolute position of an element in a window is calculated by adding the parent's position to the element's position.
+The absolute position of an element in a window is calculated by adding the parent´s position to the element´s position.
 If the parent has a grandparent element, then that one is added as well.
 This calculation continues until the top-level element is reached.